Naught0/qtbot/README.md

 ### Disclaimer

 Qtbot is still very much a work in progress, so commands are being added and changed often.
 Despite this, the bot is up 99% of the time.

+### Got problems?

+Don't we all.
+If you've questions about the bot or there's a problem, feel free to open an issue and/or message me on Discord (naught0#4417)